Emilie3008/MScThesis_2023_2024/README.md

 - **irace_parametrisation.py**: This python script was used to run the iterative racing for the parametrisation of the final genetic algorithm.
 - **isotope.txt**: This text file should be filled with a single entry for the nuclide on which we wish to optimise the grids.
 If we want to optimise with respect to $^{239}$Pu, enter Pu239.
 If we want to optimise for $^{238}$U, enter U238.
 - **1500G.txt** and **226G.txt**: These text files give the exact energies of the XGPT and GPT fine discretisations.
 Each line corresponds to a new energy.
 For an N-group discretisation, N + 1 energies must be defined.
-Thus, **1500G.txt** contains 1501 lines and **226G.txt** contains 227 lines. scored by XGPT from the simulation with Serpent 2, as well as text files containing the eigenfunctions evaluated on the 1500G and the singular values
+Thus, **1500G.txt** contains 1501 lines and **226G.txt** contains 227 lines.
 - **plot_results.py**: This Python file contains all the functions used to plot the results of the optimisation (plot the different eigenfunctions, compare the fine vs. evaluated sensitivity profile, etc.).
 - **genetic_algorithm.py**: This Python file contains the code for the genetic algorithm.
 It is essentially the same code as the one used with the sample case, with minor details changing (e.g. different default parameters, fitness storage, etc.).
 - **main.py**: This Python file is used to run the simulation.